gecko0307/pn-reloaded/README.md

 PNScript looks for *.js files in `scripts` folder.
 Each script is registered in Extensions menu.

 Scripts work as text filters.
 PNScript saves the current document to a temporary file and sends its path as an argument, as well as the output file path.
-THe output is then fed to the newly opened document.
+The output is then fed to the newly opened document.

 The following example implements an uppercase filter: